 A tool for reflection and process, for kindergartens that wish to discuss and assess the quality of their practice as a basis for joint improvement and quality work.
 The analysis is based on the Kindergarten Act and the Framework Plan for the Content and Tasks of Kindergartens 2017.

 Vetuva is a printed and digital magazine for people working in and with kindergartens.
-It contains articles about Scandinavian research on kindergartens and it is released once a year.
+It contains articles about Scandinavian research on kindergartens and is released once a year.
 The ECEC-NB gathers quality-assured Scandinavian research on 0-6 year-old children in early childhood education and care.
 This database is for students, researchers, professionals within pedagogy and educational managers.
 The research has been peer-reviewed in accordance with international standards by a Scandinavian panel of researchers.

 The facts on kindergartens is an online site that presents relevant and reliable information about Norwegian kindergartens and is primarily aimed at parents who want to orient themselves in what kindergarten to choose before applying for a place for their child.